dalinaum/IRCCloud/README.md

-# irccloud
+# IRCCloud

-Mac App: An Electron wrapper for irccloud.
+Mac App for IRCCloud.
+(An Electron wrapper for IRCCloud.)